FBI agents push to make ‘domestic terrorism’ a federal crime

 Civil rights organizations worry a federal domestic terrorism law could hurt communities of color.
 Nadia Aziz from the Lawyers’ Committee for Civil Rights Under the Law said the criminal justice system is inherently biased.
 She pointed to drug laws as an example.

-“There’s no evidence that black communities and communities of color use drugs any more frequently than other communities, yet they are alwasy the ones that are targeted,” Aziz said.
+“There’s no evidence that black communities and communities of color use drugs any more frequently than other communities, yet they are always the ones that are targeted,” Aziz said.

 Aziz argued the country doesn’t need a new domestic terrorism law.